Skip to content

 • The competitive advantage of being the authority in relevant associations

-That said, when crafting your sponsorship offerings, you should always keep in mind what benefits your members gain from your sponsors.
+When crafting your sponsorship offerings, you should also keep in mind what benefits your members gain from your sponsors.
 Yes, you want to attract non-dues revenue, but you don’t want to ostracize your members (and jeopardize dues revenue) by making them feel like you’re selling things that aren’t relevant.

-Get creative: one of the key takeaways from non-dues revenue experts at the 2022 Non-Due$-a-Palooza conference was to explore the assets you already have and view them with a new eye toward monetization.
-Think about the platforms and channels you use to engage your members (e.g. email, online community, events, etc.) and think about how you could build sponsorship into those to offset the cost of those platforms/channels.
-Some examples include:
+One of the takeaways we’ve often heard from experts at the Non Dues-a-Palooza conference is to explore the assets and platforms you already have with an eye toward monetization.
+Think about your email, online community, events, etc. and ask yourself how you could build sponsorship into those to offset the cost of those platforms or channels.

-If it’s appropriate for your community and members, let sponsors join your online community and develop direct connections with potential customers by participating in discussions and answering questions as subject matter experts.
-Let them discover what users are looking for, contribute to the community blog and knowledge base, and maintain a listing in the member directory.
-You can set the ground rules if you want to ensure they don’t make promotional posts.
+• Community Thought Leadership & Sponsored Resources: If it’s appropriate for your community and members, let sponsors join your online community and develop direct connections with potential customers by participating in discussions and answering questions as subject matter experts.
+Allow sponsors to contribute whitepapers, toolkits, or videos to your community resource library or contribute to the community blog.
+You set the ground rules for what you want to allow from sponsors in your online community, but there are many ways to gain revenue and member value from their participation without letting things get too promotional.

-Beyond ad placement, sponsors can be content contributors.
+• Newsletter Thought-Leadership & Sponsored Content: Beyond ad placements, sponsors can be content contributors.
 This positions them as a valued and trusted source of information that could only come from their access and expertise.
 Again, this can be delivered in a variety of formats, be it text, audio, video, graphic, or infographic.

 How to Price, Expand, and Optimize Your Association’s Sponsorship Activity

 As a former association marketer and Higher Logic customer, I have first-hand experience monetizing the investment my association made in our member experience platforms.
-In my former role as the Assistant Director of Marketing at Public Responsibility in Medicine and Research, (PRIM&R), I helped run a sponsorship program that eventually completely covered the cost of our Higher Logic Thrive Marketing and Community products – in fact, in 2022 we brought in over $60k non-dues revenue from email and community ads alone (not including conference sponsorship).
+In my former role as the Assistant Director of Marketing at Public Responsibility in Medicine and Research, (PRIM&R), I helped run a sponsorship program that eventually completely covered the cost of our Higher Logic Thrive Marketing and Community products – in fact, the year before I left we brought in over $60k non-dues revenue from email and community ads alone (not including conference sponsorship).

-You can always adjust pricing until you hit the sweet spot of most takers at the highest rate.
+You can always adjust pricing until you hit the sweet spot.
 If something’s not selling, try lowering the price, or offering a complimentary placement to a trusted sponsor who’s already buying other placements so that other vendors can see what that placement looks like in action.
-Or run your own ads (and maybe ads for your ads) in those openings – this can help you generating awareness (and performance stats, like click rates on email ad banners) so sponsors know what they’re buying.
+Or run your own ads (and maybe ads for your sponsor opportunities) in those openings – this can help you generating awareness (and performance stats, like click rates on email ad banners) so sponsors know what they’re buying.

-Also, it might sound counterintuitive, but don’t be afraid to raise prices even if it means less ads sold – having fewer, but higher-paying sponsors can help you maximize revenue per placement while lightening the load on staff.
+Also, don’t be afraid to raise prices even if it means less ads are sold – having fewer, but higher-paying sponsors can help you maximize revenue per placement while lightening the load on staff.

-An association platform like Higher Logic Thrive not only helps you create an engaging member experience, it also offers a way to deliver value for sponsors.
-It’s the key to the kind of year-round exposure and interaction sponsors are looking for.
+An association platform like Higher Logic Thrive not only helps you create an engaging member experience, it’s also perfectly positioned to give sponsors the kind of year-round exposure and interaction they’re looking for.
+Because of this, it’s a great avenue for generating non-dues revenue.

-The great news for associations is that this kind of powerful technology becomes more accessible when you consider how to use it to generate non-dues revenue – many existing customers have more than paid for the cost of their platform.
+The great news for associations is that this kind of powerful technology becomes more accessible when you consider how to use it to generate non-dues revenue – many of Higher Logic’s existing customers have more than paid for the cost of their platform.

-Any association, whether for profit or non-profit, is better positioned with powerful communication, community, and member management tools that scale to generate additional, recurring sponsorships – incoming non-dues revenue can then fund new initiatives for members.
-End result: a strong, secure association that becomes indispensable for both members and sponsors.
+Any association, whether for profit or non-profit, is better positioned with powerful communication, community, and member experience tools that scale to generate additional, recurring sponsorships.
+The end result: a strong, secure association that becomes indispensable for both members and sponsors.

 Non-Dues Revenue Success Kit